All Episodes

 If he had them legally when he was VP, he knew he was supposed to return them, and that was all established.

-He had them in multiple places, zero security, and the Democrats tried to say, well, well, Trump's documents were at Mar-a-Lago.
+And the Democrats tried to say, well, will Trump's documents were at Mar-a-Lago?

-Well, tens of thousands of people come.
+Will tens of thousands of people come?

-You and I have both been to Mar-a Lago.
+You and I have both been to Mar-a-Lago.

 That's one of the most secure places in the world.